abhishekranjan4001/Table_Reservation_System/README.md

 # Table_Reservation_System
-A table seat reservation system web app
+A table seat reservation system web app that I created as a Web Development course as a part of college syllabus.

 Running a project on XAMPP involves a series of steps to set up and configure your web application.
 Here's a general guide assuming you have a PHP-based web application: